3335-111-10 Administration of the medical staff of the CHRI.

 (C) Medical staff administrative committee:

-(a) Voting membership includes: chief of staff, chief of staff-elect, immediate past chief of staff, section chiefs of medical oncology, radiation oncology, surgical oncology and pathology; division chiefs of hematology, gynecologic oncology, otolaryngology, surgical oncology, thoracic surgery, orthopaedic oncology and urology; clinical department chiefs of anesthesia, plastic surgery and radiology; CHRI medical director of quality, CHRI medical director of credentialing, CHRI chief executive officer, CHRI director of medical affairs, director of the division of palliative medicine, chairperson of the cancer subcommittee, CCC director for clinical research, and CCC director for cancer control.
+(a) Voting membership includes: chief of staff, chief of staff-elect, immediate past chief of staff, clinical department chief or division director of medical oncology, radiation oncology, anatomic pathology and molecular pathology; department chairperson or division director of hematology, gynecologic oncology, otolaryngology/head and neck, hospital medicine, human genetics, infectious diseases, surgical oncology, thoracic surgery, neurological oncology, orthopaedic oncology/sarcoma pulmonary, critical care, sleep medicine, and urology; medical director of James emergency services; clinical department chiefs of anesthesia, physical medicine and rehabilitation, plastic surgery, psychiatry, and radiology; CHRI medical director of quality, CHRI medical director of credentialing, CHRI chief executive officer, CHRI director of medical affairs, director of the division of palliative medicine, chairperson of the cancer subcommittee, CCC director for clinical research, CCC director for cancer control, and medical director of the James surgical services.
 Up to two additional at-large member(s) may be appointed to the MSAC at the recommendation of the chief executive officer of the CHRI, subject to the approval of the medical staff administrative committee and subject to review and renewal on a yearly basis.
-If a division or section head is a member by leadership position, he or she will also fulfill the role of division or section chief appointment.
+If a division director is a member by leadership position, he or she will also fulfill the role of division director appointment.
 The director of medical affairs shall be the chairperson and the chief of staff shall be the vice-chairperson.

-(b) Ex-officio non-voting membership includes: the CHRI executive director, the CHRI associate director for professional education, the CHRI chief nursing officer, the medical director of university hospital and/or the chief medical officer of the medical center, the dean of the Ohio state university college of medicine, the executive vice president for health sciences and the associate director for medical staff affairs.
+(b) Ex-officio non-voting membership includes: the CHRI executive director, the CHRI chief nursing officer, the CHRI executive director of patient services, the medical director of university hospital and/or the chief medical officer of the medical center, the dean of the Ohio state university college of medicine and the executive vice president for health sciences.

 (c) Any member of the committee who anticipates absence from a meeting of the committee may appoint a temporary substitute as a representative at the meeting.
 The temporary substitute will have all the rights of the absent member.
 The chief executive officer may invite any member of staff as the chief executive officer’s representative at a meeting or to attend any meeting with the chief executive officer.